Form 1099-MISC (Miscellaneous Income)

-File Form 1099-MISC, Miscellaneous Income, for each person to whom a payer paid during the year:
+A Form 1099-MISC (Miscellaneous Income) must be filed for each person to whom a payer paid the following during the tax year:

 - At least $10 in royalties or broker payments in lieu of dividends or tax-exempt interest;